How to Fix Broken, Splits, Bad Joints and Refurbish a Wooden Bed Frame

 • Wood filler or putty.

-Step #1: The first step is to remove the mattress from the bed, exposing the bed frame.
-If there are any boxers or containers underneath the bed, remove them as well: you’ll need plenty of working space.
+Step 1: The first step is to remove the mattress from the bed, exposing the bed frame.

-Step #3: If the crack is bigger, then you’ll need to use wood glue.
-But before doing that, you have to make sure that the edges that are about to be glued together are clean.
-This ensures that you get any results and avoid getting frustrated over loose ends that won’t stick together.
-Grab the piece of sandpaper and start wiping the edges clean.
-This way, you can also prevent air pockets from forming when putting the glue into the equation.
+Step 3: If the crack is bigger, use wood glue.
+But before doing that, you have to ensure that the edges that are about to be glued together are clean.

-Step #4: When the edges are clean and smooth, it’s time to apply the glue.
-A lot of people use normal wood glue, but some prefer a much stronger adhesive, like epoxy.
-You can use the putty knife to smear the glue over the entire surface or you can stuff the glue inside the crack.
+Step 4: When the edges are clean and smooth, it’s time to apply the glue.
+Many people use normal wood glue, but some prefer a much stronger adhesive, like epoxy.

 How to Fix Bad Joints in a Wooden Bed Frame

-Bad joints are typical problem when dealing with antique beds.
-Mortise and tenon joints can loosen over time, so they need to be reinforced or replaced.
-To shed some light on the situation: a mortise and tenon joint typically connects two pieces of wood and was, for a long time, considered to be a simple and strong way of keeping two blocks together.
-If you’re facing this problem, the easiest solution would be to reinforce these joints by replacing the metal brackets and reinforcing the joints.
-To do this, you will need the following items:
+To shed some light on the situation, a mortise and tenon joint typically connects two pieces of wood and was, for a long time, considered to be a simple and strong way of keeping two blocks together.

 • Wood tape;